SiENcE/luis/README.md

 ## Dependencies

 - Löve2D: The game framework used for rendering and managing game objects.
-- The core library has zero dependencies!
+- The **core** library has **zero dependencies**, so you write your own widgets to have a lightweight ui system (see [basic_ui_sample](/examples/basic_ui/) ).

 ## known Problems

 - DropBox: Selection with the gamepad-analogstick works not for all choices
 - FlexContainer - dropdown select is not possible via gamepad-analogstick
-- Sliders, Checkboxes and RadioButtons are currently not being saved.
+- Sliders, Checkboxes and RadioButtons are currently not being saved
-- Some elements require double-clicking to activate, especially in the complex_menu sample.
+- In the complex_menu sample, some elements require double-clicking to activate

 ## License